Landlord Guides · Last updated 1 June 2026

 As soon as rent falls significantly overdue, send a formal written notice to the tenant.
 This should state the amount outstanding, the period it covers, and a deadline to pay.
 Keep a copy.
 This letter is the foundation of any subsequent legal action.
 Do not wait months before sending this.

-At the hearing, the magistrate will consider both sides.
-If the grounds are established and the paperwork is in order, a possession order will be granted specifying the date by which the tenant must vacate.
-If the tenant still does not leave after the possession order, the landlord can apply for a warrant of possession.
+At the hearing, the Tribunal considers both sides.
+If the grounds are established and the paperwork is in order, a possession order is granted specifying the date by which the tenant must vacate.
+If the tenant still does not leave after the possession order, the landlord can apply to the Supreme Court to enforce the order.

 StageTypical TimelineNotes